The Biosecurity Act 1993 and the GIA Deed

 The GIA Deed recognises and acknowledges the effort and investment in the biosecurity system by Signatories and by the stakeholders they represent.
 New Zealand's biosecurity system spans offshore, border and on shore activities that mitigate the risk of introduction of pests and diseases and minimise the impact of established organisms on the economy, environment and the community.

 The GIA Deed makes provision for Signatories to work in collaboration with each other and other stakeholders to improve biosecurity outcomes through enhanced engagement across the biosecurity system.
 This will be achieved through an increased knowledge and awareness of existing and developing biosecurity threats and ongoing development and maintenance of risk management measures and processes to address them.
-A biannual Biosecurity Forum provides a vehicle for Signatories to discuss the system and its performance against the biosecurity outcomes that are important for them and for New Zealand as a whole.

 Readiness